 The various vehicles in a race convoy perform a range of tasks from transporting race officials to providing a safe ‘bubble’ for the riders.
 These include lead cars, motorcycle marshals and cars for commissaires.
 There are also other static marshals, including accredited marshals, who make road races safer for everyone involved - riders, the race convoy and other road users.

 Racing on the open road and in a bunch

 You are racing on the open road and need to be aware of other road users at all times, particularly of oncoming traffic.
 Dangerous riding can result in disqualification or the race being stopped.

 Do not cross solid white lines – If there is a solid white line in between the two lanes you must not move into the right-hand lane – this is not only illegal and very dangerous, but you are also likely to be disqualified from the race.
-You may occasionally move into the right-hand at other times, but use your common sense, never be on the wrong side of the road when there is oncoming traffic or on blind corners where you cannot see.
+Never be on the wrong side of the road when there is oncoming traffic or on blind corners where you cannot see.